JoaoTeles87/JoaoTeles87/README.md

 ## 📫 How to reach me / Contatos :

-# Gera a cobra que come commits

 name: Generate Snake

 on:
   schedule:
       # a cada 6 horas
     - cron: "0 */6 * * *"

-# Isso permite executar a ação automaticamente a partir da guia Actions.
   workflow_dispatch:

 jobs: